jamieredding/pair-stairs/docker/README.md

   - The backend data is stored in a mysql database running in its own container
   - This will offer a more scalable solution but required more considered maintenance

+There is now a third [teams-disabled](./teams-disabled/README.md), which is used for backwards compatibility whilst teams support is under development.

 ## Primary containers

 - pair-stairs-web